Moat: Architectural usage

 Dry moats were a key element used in French Classicism and Beaux-Arts architecture dwellings, both as decorative designs and to provide discreet access for service.
 Excellent examples of these can be found in Newport, Rhode Island at Miramar (mansion) and The Elms, as well as at Carolands, outside of San Francisco, California, and at Union Station in Toronto, Ontario, Canada.
 Additionally, a dry moat can allow light and fresh air to reach basement workspaces, as for example at the James Farley Post Office in New York City.

 Anti-terrorist moats

-Whilst moats are no longer a significant tool of warfare, modern architectural building design continues to use them as a defence against certain modern threats, such as terrorist attacks from car bombs and armoured fighting vehicles.
+Whilst moats are no longer a significant tool of warfare, modern architectural building design continues to use them as a defence against certain modern threats, such as terrorist attacks from car bombs and improvised fighting vehicles.
 For example, the new location of the Embassy of the United States in London, opened in 2018, includes a moat among its security features - the first moat built in England for more than a century.
 Modern moats may also be used for aesthetic or ergonomic purposes.

-The Catawba Nuclear Station has a concrete moat around some of the plant.
-(Other sides of the plant are bordering a lake.)
+The Catawba Nuclear Station has a concrete moat around the sides of the plant not bordering a lake.
 The moat is a part of precautions added to such sites after the September 11, 2001 attacks.